Skip to content

 Promote Wellbeing and Resilience with People & Communities

-Resilience is a key factor in protecting and promoting good mental health and is defined as an individual’s ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions.
+Resilience is an individual’s ability to successfully adapt to life tasks in the face of social disadvantage or highly adverse conditions.
+It’s a key part of good mental health.

-Being socially connected and resilient, both as individuals and communities, are now recognised to be powerful influences on mental health and wider wellbeing.
+Being socially connected and resilient, both as individuals and communities, are powerful influences on mental health and wider wellbeing.
 This can be achieved through developing social connections, tackling isolation, building resilience, strengthening the use of community assets (including social prescribing), and strengthening self-care and peer support.

 Resources